Benedict Cumberbatch: Personal life

 While in KwaZulu-Natal, South Africa, in 2005, Cumberbatch and two friends (Theo and Denise Black) were abducted, after bursting a tyre, and held at gunpoint by a group of locals.
 Eventually their abductors drove them into unsettled territory and set them free without explanation.
 Cumberbatch said of the incident: "It taught me that you come into this world as you leave it, on your own.
 It's made me want to live a life less ordinary."
 Before the burst tyre, they had been listening to "How to Disappear Completely" by Radiohead.
 Following this experience, whenever Cumberbatch hears the song it "reminds [him] of a sense of reality ... [and] a reason for hope".

 He subscribes to Buddhist philosophy and has expressed affinity for meditation and mindfulness.

+Cumberbatch is known as an Arsenal supporter.

 Cumberbatch was in a 12-year-long relationship with actress Olivia Poulet, from his time at Manchester University until 2010.

 Cumberbatch is married to English theatre and opera director Sophie Hunter.
 Their engagement was announced in the "Forthcoming Marriages" section of The Times on 5 November 2014, after a 17-year friendship.
 On 14 February 2015, the couple married at the 12th-century St Peter and St Paul's Church in Mottistone on the Isle of Wight followed by a reception at Mottistone Manor.
 They have three sons.
 During the COVID-19 pandemic, Cumberbatch and his family lived in New Zealand, where Cumberbatch had been filming The Power of the Dog.

-In 2019, Cumberbatch hit and injured a cyclist while driving down a country lane on the Isle of Wight in his 4x4 Lamborghini Urus.